liamtan28/portfolio-decorators/README.md

 ![enter image description here](https://lh3.googleusercontent.com/7JGwKs1kxCZtMDxNYvQgLB7uSC2IjUL2haQ6p0-cu6jO8VrMFG8pBOUllqhiasp8vxdDlPoX749P)

 If that was TMI, only take the bits you need.
 The idea of decorators is to unencumbered you, so if you ever feel like they are having the adverse effect, maybe reconsider your implementation.
-I've made all of the above code available in a repo you can find [here].
+I've made all of the above code available in a repo you can find above.
 Go brew another cup of tea, and give implementing your auth layer in decorator format!